ibexa/documentation-developer/docs/guide/form_builder/create_form_attribute.md

 ## Customize Form templates

-To customize the templates for the form, use a symfony feature.

-The template files for the front end must look as follows:
+The template files for the front end should look as follows:

 - `templates/bundles/EzPlatformFormBuilderBundle/fields/config/form_fields.html.twig`: